CERTCC/CERT-Guide-to-CVD/docs/topics/phases/deployment.md

 ## Automatic updates

 Vendors might choose to design their software with automated updates as part of their deployment strategy.
 Products with secure automatic updates provide a good way to get a patch deployed quickly to a wide audience.

+!!! note inline end "Software Telemetry and Privacy"

+    Software telemetry is not without [privacy concerns](https://www.theregister.com/2023/05/17/googles_go_data_collection/), but further discussion of that topic is out of scope here.

 However, not all users are able or willing to use automatic updates, so it is still important for vendors to draw attention to their fixes.
 Vendors should strive to implement easy and secure update methods in their products.
-In addition to improving deployment efficiency, automatic updates provide an opportunity for vendors to have visibility into the deployment status across their customer base via telemetry[^1].
+In addition to improving deployment efficiency, automatic updates provide an opportunity for vendors to have visibility into the deployment status across their customer base via telemetry.
 In situations where automated deployment is not possible, the vendor's disclosure plan should be specific about how to spread the word of a new patch as quickly as possible.

-[^1]: Software telemetry is not without privacy concerns, but further discussion of that topic is out of scope here.

 ## Single Instance Software